JanNYy/cloudx-java-azure-dev/content/modules/module-10-authentication/task.md

 **Consider providing the following screenshots as evidence of your task execution:**

-- Screenshots displaying the configured Azure AD B2C identity provider in the Azure portal.
+- Screenshots displaying the configured Microsoft Entra External ID tenant in the Azure portal.
-- Screenshots showing the registration of the PetStore App as an Azure AD B2C application, including App Registrations, Authentication (with Redirect URIs), Certificates & Secrets, and other pages.
+- Screenshots showing the registration of the PetStore App as an External ID application, including App Registrations, Authentication (with Redirect URIs), Certificates & Secrets, and other pages.
-- Screenshots depicting the defined and set up user flows (such as sign-up and sign-in) for the PetStore App within Azure AD B2C.
+- Screenshots depicting the configured unified user flow (handles both sign-up and sign-in) for the PetStore App within External ID.
-- Screenshots highlighting the PetStore App configuration to utilize Azure AD B2C.
+- Screenshots highlighting the PetStore App configuration to utilize External ID with OAuth2/OpenID Connect.
-- Screenshots illustrating successful user logins to the PetStore App via Azure AD B2C authentication.
+- Screenshots illustrating successful user logins to the PetStore App via External ID authentication.

 <hr>